TechLabs-Ruhr/solar-score/README.md

 ## How to Setup and Run
 In order to setup the project, please proceed as follows:

-### MapQuest API-key
+### Python
-Create a new environment with the `environment.yml` in the root folder as described [here](https://github.com/TechLabs-Dortmund/solar-score/wiki/How-to-import-the-Python-packages)
+Create a new environment with the `environment.yml` in the `interface` folder as described [here](https://github.com/TechLabs-Dortmund/solar-score/wiki/How-to-import-the-Python-packages)

 ### MapQuest API-key
-With the help of MapQuest the coordinates are requested for a specific adress.Please register at their [webpage]( https://developer.mapquest.com/user/login/sign-up) and copy your personal API key in an `.env` file:
+With the help of MapQuest the coordinates are requested for a specific adress.Please register at their [webpage](https://developer.mapquest.com/user/login/sign-up) and copy your personal API key in an `.env` file to the `interface.data` folder:

 ```shell
 api_key = '<that_is_an_api_key>'